pandosme/CamFlows/README.md

 ![Flow](pictures/ThermalMonitoringFlow.jpeg)

 ___
-## Set Thermal alarm threshold offset based on normalized temperture
+## Set Thermal alarm threshold offset based on ambient temperture
 A way to configure the thermal cameras alarm threshold temperture based on the normalized average temperture in areas.
+* Monitor ambient temperture changes over time to understand how it fluctuates
-The flow reads out the temperature for all areas and updates the threshold value the the temperature + a user-defined offset value for each area.
-The offset value can be set in the flow or dashboard.
+* Set all the area alarm threshold temperture based on the ambient temperature and a user-defined offset
-The reconfiguration of threshold can be triggered with a button in the Node-RED dashvoard or by an API.
-With the API it is possible to setup a recipient to Node-RED server and trigger the cnfiguration with e.g. a Manual-Input-Button in the camera.
+* Automatically change the area alarm threshold when the ambient temperature changes

 ## Prerequisite
 - Axis Thermal camera